-&lt;sup>3 Beginning in 2020, MTA C&D assumed responsibility for all MTA capital infrastructure projects at the operating agencies as part of the MTA Transformation Plan, an agency-wide plan to streamline and centralize nonoperational functions.
+2 Beginning in 2020, MTA C&D assumed responsibility for all MTA capital infrastructure projects.
 The agency capital projects listed in this report are managed for the agencies by MTA C&D.

-&lt;sup>4 Metropolitan Suburban Bus Authority ("MTA Long Island Bus") ceased operations effective Dec.
-31, 2011 and is engaged now only in wind-down activities.
+3 Metropolitan Suburban Bus Authority ("MTA Long Island Bus") ceased operations effective Dec.
+31, 2011, and is engaged now only in wind-down activities.